ThoughtWorksInc/AS101-4-workshop/getting-started.md

 ### Stopping the Application

-To stop the application, run the following command:
+To stop the application, from the command line enter `Control-C`.

-`docker-compose down`

 **Note:**